Even in the classroom, fraught election exposes France's divisions

 But like others in France, many teachers have been disappointed by Hollande's administration, which brought in disputed changes to school hours and the curriculum.

-Some 30 percent of teachers leaned toward Macron before the first round of the election on April 23, polling by Cevipof shows, while 25 percent backed hard-left candidate Jean-Luc Melenchon.
+Some 30 percent of teachers leaned towards Macron before the first round of the election on April 23, polling by Cevipof shows, while 25 percent backed hard-left candidate Jean-Luc Melenchon.

 Yet Le Pen's support edged up from 5 percent in 2012 to around 6.5 percent, and she could garner 17 percent of teachers' votes in the run-off, according to Luc Rouban, a senior researcher with Cevipof.